sammcj/github-app-installation-token/README.md

 - `Homepage URL` needs to be set to something as long as it is a URL
 - `Expire user authorization tokens` should be checked so as to expire any tokens that are issued
 - `Webhook` `Active` checkbox should be unchecked
-- `Repository permissions`, `Organization permissions` and/or `User permissions` should be set to allow the access required for the token that will be issued
+- `Repository permissions`, `Organization permissions` and/or `User permissions` allows the access required for the token that will be issued
 - `Where can this GitHub App be installed?` should be scoped to your desired audience (the current account, or any account)

 Once the application has been created you will be taken to the `General` settings page for the new application.